 Expensive: A really good memory foam could cost hand & leg especially if its from the big brands.

 Heavy: Memory foam beds can be heavy and difficult to move from one place to another.

 Coming back to the main question "Natural filling vs memory foam dog bed, which is better?"

 Our take is it really depends on what you are looking for and your dog's necessity.
-When we weigh the pros and cons of each, we believe that smaller dogs like our very own Silky Terrier will love the natural filling beds.
+When we weight the pros and cons of each, we believe that smaller dogs like our very own Silky Terrier will love the natural filling beds.
 But if you have a bigger sized dog who needs a firmer or a more supportive dog bed then memory foam may be a better choice for your pooch.